Ancient History Seminars

 You may book a zoomed class participation, or individual remote learning places.
 We send the Zook link to the teacher to distribute together with the PDF student notes tied to the four presentations

 Beyond the up-to-date information about recent interpretations, the educational emphasis in this study day will be on evaluation, ranking and the development of argument.

 THERE ARE 1/2 HOUR BREAKS between each of the four presentations .

 Each presentation features is a 50 minute live presentation with Powerpoint and PDF student notes, followed by a 10 minute live question time with the presenter.

-All enquiries and school bookings to this email:
+All enquiries and school class bookings to this email: email@example.com

-Our presentations are not taught as shallow 'exam crams' but rather as discussions of the historical and archaeological issues that make ancient history so exciting to study.
-This is where the HSC advantage lies because these study days and Webinars challenge students to think outside the square.
+Our presentations are not shallow 'exam crams' but instead are critical discussions of the historical and archaeological issues that make ancient history so exciting to study.
+This is where the HSC advantage lies because these study days and challenge students to think outside the square.

 The emphasis is on the development of CRITICAL THOUGHT: higher order thinking skills such as interpretation, evaluation and the construction of a synthesis composed of disparate information.

 Students are taught by specialist archaeologists and historians who have a sound knowledge of the recent research and the most up-to-date interpretations.
 All presenters understand well the requirements of the HSC examination and many of them have also taught in schools and marked HSC examination papers.